Sialitech/label-siali/docs/source/tutorials/pytorch-image-transfer-learning.md

 tier: all
 order: 30
 meta_title: Computer Vision PyTorch Tutorial
-meta_description: Label Studio tutorial for computer vision that showcases transfer learning for images using PyTorch and Label Studio.
+meta_description: Siali Label tutorial for computer vision that showcases transfer learning for images using PyTorch and Siali Label.

 ---

-This example explains the basics of computer vision with Label Studio and [PyTorch](https://pytorch.org/).
+This example explains the basics of computer vision with Siali Label and [PyTorch](https://pytorch.org/).
 The proposed model uses transfer learning from the popular ResNet image classifier and can be fine-tuned to your own data.

 You can use this example labeling configuration: